atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 'cf
 ■ st believing anything one hears now a --
 ». * - *•
-! “days. — If one were to believe what tt
+! days. — If one were to believe what tt
-I st people feys; all the world is no t i' st better shan it shouldv be: and lb, if i st have done anyjh^ltni Jn telling yo ^ folks say,; I am shrty for it andi I st desire you would not tell Mr. Jester -- st Son; for he is always Saying, “ayes f‘ this comes of your; tatlling’* -- »apd Viili 5‘ hold Ssteh an hai^gvf abqu^ wc^n^nf f
+I st people feys; all the world is no t i' st better shan it shouldv be: and lb, if i st have done anyjh^ltni Jn telling yo ^ folks say,; I am shrty for it andi I st desire you would not tell Mr. Jester -- st Son; for he is always Saying, ayes f‘ this comes of your; tatlling’* -- »apd Viili 5‘ hold Ssteh an hai^gvf abqu^ wc^n^nf f
 , st tongues as is enough tqi jnak«: ast. body mad." ^ V ■